epidemiaya/LightAnonChain-/README.md

 ---

+## ☕ Support the Project

+If you find LAC useful, consider supporting development:

+**Bitcoin:** `bc1qwrgfqgj3mvzupgy0rj37ky5kjwslmq53a2h9qw`

+Every contribution helps keep the testnet running and development going.
+Built in Ukraine 🇺🇦

+---

 ## What is LAC?

-LAC is a lightweight privacy blockchain with a unique feature: **Zero-History** — it physically deletes blockchain data after cryptographic verification.
+LAC is a lightweight privacy blockchain started in **November 2025** with a unique feature: **Zero-History** — it physically deletes blockchain data after cryptographic verification.
 Unlike Monero or Zcash where encrypted data stays forever, LAC erases it completely.

 LAC combines **anonymous transactions** (ring signatures, stealth addresses) with **encrypted messaging** — like having Monero + Signal in one protocol, but with data that cleans itself.